Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Formulation of LOS-Euler RVD framework

 \subsubsection{Collision avoidance constraint}

-For safe docking, collision avoidance is realized by maintaining the chaser outside a keep-out zone around the tumbling target.
-The keep-out zone is described by a sphere with a fixed radius,
+For safe docking, collision avoidance is realized by maintaining the chaser outside a keep-out sphere around the target, with the fixed safe radius described by $r_{\mathrm{safe}}$.
+For the relative translation formulated by C-W equations, the keep-out zone is nonlinear ($\sqrt{x^2+y^2+z^2}\geqslant r_{\mathrm{safe}}$, where $x,y,z$ are relative coordinates), which reduces the control accuracy for the linearization.
+In the LOS-Euler framework, the constraint is imposed on the state of the LOS range directly, yields